vyapp/vy/BOOK.md

 ### Move cursor to the end of the file

-As there is a Key-Command to move the cursor to the beginning of a file there should exist one to move the cursor to the end of a file as well.
-For such, switch to NORMAL mode then press.
+As there is a keycommand to move the cursor to the beginning of a file there should exist one to move the cursor to the end of a file as well.
+For such, switch to NORMAL mode then press:

     <Key-2>